 REQ-MDTMGMT-FUN-21 For area based MDT data collection, the IRPManager shall be able to configure the desired maximums over period of time for the amount of MDT data and for the number of UEs.

+REQ-MDT-FUN-V In the case of signalling based immediate MDT, MDT configuration shall be able to propagate across RATs for the case of Xn inter-RAT intra-system handover between LTE and NR.

+REQ-MDT-FUN-Q In the case of EN-DC scenario, for immediate MDT, MDT configuration shall be able to be provided for both master node and secondary node independently.

 End of changes